 - Adapt a hybrid delivery model for cost efficiency

-Silos of spreadsheets and home-grown tools are inadequate for efficient resource planning, and it adversely impacts business performance.
+Silos of spreadsheets and home-grown tools are inadequate for efficient resource planning, adversely impacting business performance.
 Hence, companies are shifting towards enterprise-level software that centralizes resource-related information and maintains a single source of truth.

-Resource capacity planning is not a luxury for businesses any more.
-It has become an essential part of the resource planner.
-It future proofs your workforce against market volatility by analyzing the demand capacity gap and bridging them proactively.
+Resource capacity planning is not a luxury for businesses anymore.
+It has become an essential part of the resource planner. t future proofs your workforce against market volatility by analyzing the demand capacity gap and bridging them proactively.

-Billable and strategic utilization of the workforce are crucial indicators of business profitability.
-Therefore, it has become critical to get a real-time view of future utilization while planning for resources.
+Billable and strategic utilization of the workforce is a crucial indicator of business profitability.
+Therefore, getting a real-time view of future utilization has become critical while planning for resources.
 Resource forecasting helps in taking proactive measures to improve future allocations.

 Enterprise-level resource planner offers various capabilities to monitor and effectively reduce overall project costs.
 Some of them are forecasting, capacity planning, resource modeling, pipeline management, bench management, etc.